No current announcements (8/28)

-(1) A numeric list of the homework assignment number (this should match that in the grader
+(1) A numeric list of the homework assignment number

 (2) Description of the assignment listing the page number and problem numbers.
 There can sometimes be links other resources such as to a homework handout or page in the homework workbook

 (3) The due date is the last day a student will get credit for the assignment unless they have a valid excuse for missing that day in class.

 Note: One minor quirk is that if your class is even (periods 2, 4, 6) then the Block Day due date may be one day off (Wednesday is the due date, but your class does not meet until Thursday, which will give you an extra day to do those Tuesday assignments).